jakeberg/resume/Resume.md

 ahead."
 ```
 ```
 "Congratulations, team!
-This was quite a joumey, and the resilience and flexibility the team showed while reacting to the many challenges that arose were impressive.
+This was quite a journey, and the resilience and flexibility the team showed while reacting to the many challenges that arose were impressive.
 It's exciting to see this key resource for patients and caregivers continue to improve."
 ```